Vietnam.vn - Nền tảng quảng bá Việt Nam

 Upstream hydropower increases water storage

-Flood levels in September remain low
+Flood levels in September continue to be low

 A similar report by the Southern Institute of Water Resources Planning said: In the middle of the flood season, last week the water level increased slightly but the water on the main stream of the Mekong River remained low.
 As of August 31, the water level at Kratie station in Cambodia was 2.89m lower than the average of many years.
-At Tan Chau on the Tien River, the highest water level recorded on August 30 was 1.03m lower than the average of many years and 0.04m lower than the whole year of 2015.
+At Tan Chau on the Tien River, the highest water level recorded on August 30 was 1.03m lower than the average of many years and 0.04m lower than 2015.
 2015, a year with El Nino, was one of the years when the flood level of the Mekong River was low.
-Similarly, at Chau Doc on the Hau River, it was 0.62m lower than the average of many years but 0.1m higher than in 2015.
+Similarly, at Chau Doc on the Hau River, it was 0.62m lower than the average of many years but 0.1m higher than 2015.

-Water level developments in 2023 are similar to 2015
+Water level developments in 2023 are similar to those in 2015.

 It is forecasted that in September, the water level of the Mekong River at Tan Chau and Chau Doc will tend to increase with an average intensity of about 2 - 3.5 cm/day.
 By September 30, the highest water level at Tan Chau reached 3.1m, 0.52m lower than the average of many years; and at Chau Doc it was 2.8m, 0.43m lower than the average of many years.
 This water level is still much lower than the alarm level 1.